Board of Directors

 Alan Siegle

 Alan has been farming for over 45 years.
 In the early years of Farm Trails, Alan was a regular participant in the Gravenstein Apple Fair as a partner in Bennett Valley Farm.
 He was a co-founding partner in Sonoma Compost Company, which began in 1985, and operated the county-wide organics composting program from 1993 thru 2015.
 Alan served on the Sonoma County Planning Commission from 2004 to 2008 and is currently on the Board of West County Health Centers.
 He presently owns and manages an organic walnut farm in Colusa County.
-He and his wife, Shelley Brown, are co-chairs of our Greening initiatives at the Gravenstein Apple Fair.
+He and his wife, Shelley Brown, are co-chairs of our Zero Waste Team at the Gravenstein Apple Fair.
 Thanks to them, the Fair is a leader in zero-waste event production.